WhatsApp is a communication platform that allows users to message each other – either via text, audio, or video.

 Koum’s perseverance eventually paid off when Apple released push notifications in the summer of 2009.
 Each time one of the app’s users changed their status, all of their contacts would get a notification.

 Eventually, people would start messaging each other through the app – from any place around the world.
 While this may sound dull in today’s hyper-connected world, WhatsApp’s introduction became a huge revelation and, for the first time, indicated the impact smartphones could have on our lives.

 At the time, the only free texting application was BlackBerry’s BBM, which was solely accessible to users that owned a BlackBerry device.
 User growth started to snowball when Koum released an upgraded version of WhatsApp that included a messaging interface (i.e. chats).
 Over 250,000 users downloaded the app within a matter of days.

-To keep up with demand, Koum came to see Acton, who at the time was still unemployed and working on another startup idea, to convince him to join the project.
+To keep up with demand, Koum came to see Acton, who at the time was still unemployed and working on another startup idea, to convince him to join the project on a full-time basis.
 When Acton used the app for the first time, he immediately realized the limitless potential that a messaging platform like WhatsApp could have.

-The money allowed them to hire a few more developers that would build WhatsApp products for the Android’s and BlackBerry’s operating system, respectively.
+The money allowed them to hire a few more developers that would build WhatsApp products for the Android and BlackBerry operating system, respectively.
 Yet, they remained true to their frugal origins.